 Control Hazard: Do not operate the boat while you are under the influence of alcohol or drugs or if feeling ill.
+Federal laws prohibit operating a boat under the influence of alcohol or drugs.
+These laws are vigorously enforced.

-A CAUTION
+CAUTION